A Struggle To Evolve

 For the fiscal year 2019, Apple posted sales of over $260 billion.
 54% of that came from its iPhone business alone.
 Almost 18%, roughly $46 billion, came from services.
 A decade ago, services contributed as little as $5 billion.
 It’s also interesting to note that their services division posts almost twice the gross margins when compared to their product section today.

 Google’s hardware division by comparison lags far behind, contributing approximately $2+ billion to an otherwise service dominated revenue stream.
-Much of the media points to a sluggish uphill battle.

 The point I’m driving at is that it is possible to pursue non-core strengths with a long-term strategic perspective and still do so successfully.
 But, it takes a lot more than simply building good products or services.
 It requires a sound brand strategy to pave the way forward.